new-order-network/governance-token/README.md

 #### Requires

-- There must not exist a prevoius lock for this msg.sender.
-If so, it must be cleared with a call to {clearLock}.
+- If there was a prevoius lock for this address, tokens must first unlock through the passage of time, after which the lock must be cleared with a call to {clearLock} before calling this function again for the same address.
 - msg.sender Must have at least a balance of `baseTokensLocked_` to lock
 - Must provide non-zero `unlockEpoch_`
 - msg.sender Must have at least `unlockedPerEpoch_` tokens to unlock